wappla/jobs/frontend-engineer.md

 # Responsibilities
 - Write well designed, testable, efficient code by using best software development practices
-- Create site layout/user interface by using standard HTML/CSS practices
+- Create app layout/user interface by using standard HTML/CSS practices
 - Integrate data from various back-end services and databases
 - Gather and refine specifications and requirements based on technical needs
 - Create and maintain software documentation